seanxiesx/rubysg/README.md

 I'll be adding folks as core contributors to the repo too when you chalk up enough contributions.

-As a core contributor, you'll get direct access to the repo and can help with review and management of pull requests.
+As a core contributor, you'll get access to the repo and can help with review and management of pull requests.
 You'll also get access to PivotalTracker and possibly deployment rights in the future.

 You'll also be listed in this readme as a core contributor!